-

 crooked."

 the mortal woman Alcmene.
-Noted
+He is

 for his exceptional physical strength and the twelve labors he